amir20/dozzle/README.md

 - Search logs using regex 🔦
 - Small memory footprint 🏎
 - Split screen for viewing multiple logs
-- Download logs easily
 - Live stats with memory and CPU usage
 - Multi-user authentication with support for proxy forward authorization 🚨
+- Swarm mode support 🐳
+- Agent mode for monitoring multiple Docker hosts 🕵️‍♂️
+- Dark mode 🌙

 Dozzle has been tested with hundreds of containers.
 However, it doesn't support offline searching.
 Products like [Loggly](https://www.loggly.com), [Papertrail](https://papertrailapp.com) or [Kibana](https://www.elastic.co/products/kibana) are more suited for full search capabilities.

 ## Getting Started

-Dozzle is a small container (4 MB compressed).
+Dozzle is a small container (7 MB compressed).
 Pull the latest release with:

     $ docker pull amir20/dozzle:latest